 The five day cruise included stops in Cozumel, Mexico and Costa Maya, Mexico.

 We don’t really do much in port other than look around the shops because we have amazing beaches just a couple miles from home.
 For that reason, we didn’t really care where the cruise went.
 We were just ready to cruise again.

 Our cruise was not during peak season so we didn’t have to pay peak cruise prices.
 On the other hand, this was the first time paying for a third person so our costs were higher than usual.

-Yes, cruise lines charge the same price for a 6 month old as they would charge for a 21 year old.
+Yes, cruise lines charge the same price for cruising with a 6 month old in your room as they would charge for a 21 year old.
 The only difference is Carnival does not require gratuities for children under the age of two.